Of all the Henry rifles, these five are the top of the bunch.

 All-Weather Lever-Action .45-70 Government

 Chance meetings with coastal browns or big timber bull elk, you might not find better medicine than the .45-70 Government.
 Furthermore, it’s arguable Henry’s All-Weather Lever-Action is the ideal delivery system.
 Configured as a guide gun, the 18-inch barreled rifle is nimble as they come allowing shooters to deliver 300 to 500 grains of heavy metal to a target in a snap.
-A semi-buckhorn rear sight aids in the task, especially with a diamond insert that draws the eye intuitively to the notch, while also providing the capability of more precise work at distance.
+Though, with a more tactical bent, the Model X is also a solid choice, especially given it boasts a loading gate.
+Many will consider this a huge advantage.
+As to the All-Weather, a semi-buckhorn rear sight aids in its quick-handling, especially with a diamond insert that draws the eye intuitively to the notch, while also providing the capability of more precise work at distance.
 Furthermore, the rifle comes drilled and tapped, so adding a scope requires minimal effort.

 Some will have a bone to pick with the four-round lever-action, given metal components are hard-chrome plated, not stainless steel.
 Yet, the treatment, when done properly adds hardness to the surface of the metal components, reduces friction and proves as resistant, if not more so, than some stainless steel.
 A break from in looks from most Henry rifles, the furniture is dark – jet black, due to specially-treatment to the walnut meant to resist temperature, moisture and abuse.
 Some might like the idea of polymer better, but the hardwood isn’t a particularly bad option on the .45-70, giving the gun recoil-eating heft.
 MSRP: $1,050